kunif/EscPosUtils/README.md

 Since it is under development, the API, functions, configuration, etc. may change significantly.

-Currently, it have the following three projects.
+Currently, it have the following four projects.

-- EscPosUtils: Library for Tokenize, Decode (and others) for ESC/POS commands
+- EscPosUtils: Library for Tokenize, Decode, Encode (and others) for ESC/POS commands

 - EscPosDecode: A command line tool that parses binary data files for ESC/POS commands.